Elena' s AI Blog

 delete mode 100644 images/ai_art/dalle/elena/dall.e.22.18.50.png

-git checkout COMMIT_ID~1 images/ai_art/dalle/elena/dall.e.22.18.39.png
+git checkout COMMIT_ID~1 -- images/ai_art/dalle/elena/dall.e.22.18.39.png

 Updated 1 path from ae8c184

-git checkout COMMIT_ID~1 images/ai_art/dalle/elena/
+git checkout COMMIT_ID~1 -- images/ai_art/dalle/elena/

 Updated 3 paths from ae8c184

-# Find the guilty commit
+# 1. Find the commit that deleted your files

 git log --diff-filter=D --summary

-git checkout COMIIT_ID~1 path/to/deleted_file
+git checkout COMMIT_ID~1 -- path/to/deleted_file

-# Commit it back to your master branch
+# 3. Commit back to your branch

-See what files changed at the commit
+Inspecting what changed at a commit

 git show --name-only COMMIT_ID